Early (Absentee) Voting

 Your ballot will not count if it is received after the deadline.
-The deadline for the state primary is 3 p.m. at Champlin City Hall or 8 p.m. at the Hennepin County Government Center on August 9, 2022.
+The deadline for the state primary is 3 p.m. at Champlin City Hall or 8 p.m. at the Hennepin County Government Center on Election Day.

-Return your ballot in person (Champlin voters only)
+Return your ballot in person (Champlin Residents Only)

-You can return your ballot in person to City Hall during normal business hours or extended hours:
+You can return your ballot in person to City Hall during normal business hours.